ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ##### 2.4.3.
 Client action return types

-The HTTP client remote function supports the contextually expected return types.
+The HTTP client remote method supports the contextually expected return types.
 The client operation is able to infer the expected payload type from the LHS variable type.
 This is called as client payload binding support where the inbound response payload is accessed and parse to the expected type in the method signature.
 It is easy to access the payload directly rather manipulation `http:Response` using its support methods such as `getTextPayload()`, ..etc.